Web API

 job.

-There is normally no need to start (or stop) a Processing Worker manually, since it can be managed by a Processing Server via a configuration file.
-However, if it is necessary to do so, there are two ways to start a Processing Worker:
+A Processing Worker can be started manually, or it can be managed by a Processing Server via a configuration file.
+There are the two ways to start a processing worker:

 --queue